 - The manufacturer or distributor of defective auto parts can sometimes be liable if a parts failure causes an accident.
 Product liability laws require that manufacturers and distributors ensure that their products are safe for consumers when used properly.

-- Governmental entities tasked with maintaining roadways can sometimes be held liable if an unmarked roadway defect resulted in the accident.
+- Governmental entities tasked with maintaining roadways can sometimes be held liable if an unmarked roadway defect resulted in an accident.

-I was partially responsible for my accident.
+I was partially responsible for my car crash.
 Does this prevent me from filing a claim?

-My spouse/parent/child was killed in a car accident.
+My spouse/parent/child was killed in a car crash.
 Is there compensation available for me?

 Do I need an attorney to seek compensation in my case?

 Absolutely!
-If you are injured in a car accident, an attorney can provide important services for you, including:
+If you are injured in a car accident, a South Carolina car accident attorney can provide important services for you, including:

 - Establishing a value to your case.